 One of the most widely popular shooters was Duke Nukem 3D, a game that fundamentally changed the way games were made, as well as what first-person shooters could be.
 It outrageous humor, aggressive action, large level design, and breaking of the fourth wall became a cultural phenomenon and put the publisher, 3D Realm, on the top of the world.

 Now, 22 years later, a team of passionate designers is joined with the house that started it all in a brand new game, Ion Maiden.
 Ion Maiden was one of the biggest highlights to come out of PAX East in Boston Massachusetts.
 I had the special opportunity of playing the game, as well as talking to one of the game directors, Frederick.

 Ion Maiden is a joint project between 3D Realms and Void Point Studios, a development team comprised of extremely passionate programmers and designers.
 Void Studios have become the masters of a classic game engine called the BUILD ENgine.
-In the 1990’s the same engine was used to power games such as Duke Nukem, Blood, Shadow Warrior, Rise of the Triad, and Star Wars: Dark Forces.
+In the 1990’s the same engine was used to power games such as Duke Nukem, Blood, and Shadow Warrior.

 The engine allowed for large levels, high destructibility, and unparalleled gameplay experience.
 Players would have to move fast and shoot faster, facing hordes of bad guys and dangerous bosses.
 Over the past few decades, the team has been constantly looking at the inner working of the BUILD engine.
 They have squashed bugs, made refinements, and run experiments to see what has worked and hasn’t.
 With years of experience, the time has come to put their honed skills to the test with the new game.